 - Place the red onions in a small bowl.
 Sprinkle over the vinegar and cover with cold water.
 Set aside for 10 minutes while you prepare the candied walnuts and the balsamic dressing.½ cup red onion, 1 Tablespoon apple cider vinegar

 - To assemble the salad mix together the spinach and arugula in a bowl or on a serving platter.
 Drain the onions and pat dry.
 Top the greens with the sliced strawberries, onions, and cucumbers.
 Sprinkle on the goat cheese and cooled walnuts.
-Serve with the dressing.2 cups baby spinach, 2 cups arugula leaves, 1 ½ cups fresh strawberries, 1 cup cucumbers, 4 ounces goat cheese
+Serve with the dressing.2 cups baby spinach, 2 cups arugula leaves, 1 ½ cup fresh strawberries, 1 cup cucumbers, 4 ounces goat cheese

 Candied Walnuts